doanhtu07/tanstack-spring-demo/README.md

 - `mvn versions:display-plugin-updates`: Check for outdated plugins for server
   - Update `pom.xml` with latest versions for dependencies

+- Use Github Dependabot to automate dependency updates (recommended) and security patches (optional)

 ## Issues

 - For CSS file to not complain about "Unknown at rule" when using Tailwind directives in VSCode: